dipta007/SeeBel/README.md

 ## ⚡️ Installing SeeBel

-To install SeeBel, follow these steps:
+To install SeeBel, run the following commands on the root folder:

 ### macOS:
 ```